noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 #### What is EMF:

-The term 'Electromagnetic Radiation' covers an entire spectrum, not all of which is harmful to human health.
+Electromagnetic Radiation, Electromagnetic waves, or EMF, are all terms used to describe

-Electromagnetic Radiation, Electromagnetic waves, or EMF, are all terms used to describe the excitation of charged particles
+'Electromagnetic Radiation' is not a single type of wave, but is an entire spectrum, not all of which is harmful to human health.

 For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absorb every day.